ChaiBapchya/books/README.md

 1. Bursts

 ## Miscellaneous
+1. The Black Swan: The Impact of the Highly Improbable - Nassim Nicholas Taleb
 1. The Hard Thing About Hard Things - Book by Ben Horowitz
 2. Beyond Freedom and Dignity by B.F.
 Skinner
 2. How to talk to anyone (92 lil tricks for big success in relationships) Leil Lowndes